SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 familiar Rails experience.

-Finally, lets add a resolve flag to webpack to make importing files a little easier.
+Finally, lets add a resolve flag to webpack to make importing files a little more intuitive.
 Here is the final config with comments, read through them:

 ```javascript
 var webpack = require('webpack');